bactensor/collateral-contracts/README.md

 > This contract uses **H160 (Ethereum) addresses** for both miner and validator identities.
 > - Before interacting with the contract (depositing, slashing, reclaiming, etc.), **all parties must have an Ethereum wallet** (including a plain text private key) to sign the required transactions.
 > - An association between these H160 wallet addresses and the respective **SS58 hotkeys** (used in Bittensor) is **strongly recommended** so validators can reliably identify miners.
-> - Best practices for managing and verifying these address associations are still under development within the broader Bittensor ecosystem.
+> - Best practices for managing and verifying these address associations are still under development within the broader Bittensor ecosystem, but Subtensor is now able to [associate H160 with an UID](https://github.com/opentensor/subtensor/pull/1487)

 > **Transaction Fees**
 >
 > All on-chain actions (deposits, slashes, reclaims, etc.) consume gas, so **both miners and validators must hold enough TAO in their Ethereum (H160) wallets** to cover transaction fees.
 > - Make sure to keep a sufficient balance to handle any deposits, reclaims, or slashes you need to perform.
+> - Convert H160 to SS58 ([`scripts/h160_to_ss58.py`](/scripts/h160_to_ss58.py) to transfer TAO to it.
 > - You can transfer TAO back to your SS58 wallet when no more contract interactions are required.
-> - Refer to [`scripts/transfer_ss58_h160.py`](todo-link) (and similarly [`scripts/transfer_tao_from_eth.py`](todo-link))
->   for examples of how to move TAO between your Bittensor SS58 wallet and your H160 wallet.
+See [`scripts/send_to_ss58_precompile.py`](/script/send_to_ss58_precompile.py).

 ## Demo